 Dialogue is a secure and leading virtual healthcare service with one of, if not, the largest number of active medical professionals.
 It uses proprietary technology that continuously improves based on client and patient feedback.
 On top of that, many other telemedicine services do not offer pricing for 1-10 businesses.
 Most require a minimum of 20 employees.

-Self employed?
+Self employed incorporated business?
 Discover how Dialogue can benefit your family through the HSA Deluxe:

 Are you an existing Olympia HSA GROUP client?
 Learn how Dialogue helps your employee help you: